House votes to hold Attorney General Merrick Garland in contempt for withholding Biden audio

 "I view contempt as a serious matter," Garland said at a Judiciary Committee hearing on June 4.
 "But I will not jeopardize the ability of our prosecutors and agents to do their jobs effectively in future investigations."

-Democrats have called the effort a political stunt and say the Justice Department has cooperated substantially with GOP requests in the their impeachment investigation, which stalled earlier this year after testimony from the president's son, Hunter Biden, failed to deliver a smoking gun.
+Democrats have called the effort a political stunt and say the Justice Department has cooperated substantially with GOP requests in its impeachment investigation, which stalled earlier this year after testimony from the president's son, Hunter Biden, failed to deliver a smoking gun.

-"They want to pore over five hours of President Biden's taped interview to search not for an impeachable offense — because they know that doesn't exist at this point — but for a verbal mistake, like a mispronounced name that they can turn into a political TV attack ad in the presidential campaign," Rep. Jamie Raskin of Maryland, the top Democrat on the House Oversight Committee, said Tuesday.
+Rep. Jamie Raskin of Maryland, the top Democrat on the House Oversight Committee, said Wednesday the vote was the GOP's attempt "to distract from the spectacular flop that is their impeachment drive."
+Raskin asserted Republicans want access to the audio recordings of Mr. Biden's interview "so they can make some political TV attack ads."

 Cabinet officials being held in contempt of Congress is not without precedent.
 In 2019, the Democratic-controlled House voted to hold Attorney General William Barr and Commerce Secretary Wilbur Ross in contempt for defying congressional subpoenas related to a dispute over the 2020 census.
 The Republican-led House voted to hold Attorney General Eric Holder in contempt in 2012 over his failure to turn over documents related to the Fast and Furious scandal.